lvanschilfgaarde/lordcephei.github.io/pages/package_overview.md

 All executables use a common input system.
 It is a unique system that parses input in a largely format-free, tree-structured format.
 There is some programming language capability: e.g. input lines can be conditionally read, you can declare variables and use algebraic expressions.
-Thus a single file can serve as database (one input file for many materials systems) and for documentation.
-Look at [this tutorial](https://lordcephei.github.io/docs/input/inputfile/) to see how an input file is structured, and how input is organized by _categories_ and _tokens_.
+Thus the input file can be [quite simple](https://lordcephei.github.io/tutorial/lmf/lmf_tutorial/), or very detailed, even serving as a database for many materials.
+This [this tutorial](https://lordcephei.github.io/docs/input/inputfile/) explains how an input file is structured, and how input is organized by _categories_ and _tokens_.

-There is one main input file, the _ctrl_{: style="color: green"} file, that all programs use.
-It can be [quite simple](https://lordcephei.github.io/tutorial/lmf/lmf_tutorial/), or very complicated, depending on your preference.
-<A href="Building_FP_input_file.html">Building_FP_input_file.html</A> is a tutorial that explains options
-automatically build an input file for the FP program, starting from lattice data you supply or import.

-A second stream of input comes through
-<A href="Command-line-options.html">command-line switches</A>.
-There are a few switches all programs use, and
-there are also a large number of program-specific options, described
-<A href="Command-line-options.html">here</A>.
-You can get a listing of switches a particular program uses
-by invoking the program with &thinsp;<FONT size="+1"><tt>--help</tt></FONT>, e.g. &thinsp;<FONT size="+1"><tt>lm --help</tt></FONT>.

-There can be many files associated with each calculation.
-Most of them are made automatically by an executable program; some files are editable so the user can modify them.
-In a few instances more than one input file is required to get started, e.g. the <i>GW</i> code requires file &thinsp;<FONT size="+1"><tt>GWinput</tt></FONT>.
-File &thinsp;<A href="README"><FONT size="+1"><tt>README</tt></FONT></A>&thinsp;
-supplies a brief description of the contents of each file in this directory, and the directories in the top-level directory (note: this file is a bit out of date).

 ### _Other Resources_

-This book chapter describes the theory underlynig the **lmf**{: style="color: blue"} code.
+This book chapter describes the theory of the **lmf**{: style="color: blue"} code.
 It is a bit dated but the basics are unchanged.
 M. Methfessel, M. van Schilfgaarde, and R. A. Casali, ``A full-potential LMTO method based on smooth Hankel functions,'' in _Electronic Structure and Physical Properties of
 Solids: The Uses of the LMTO Method_, Lecture Notes in Physics,
 <b>535</b>, 114-147.
 H. Dreysse, ed.
 (Springer-Verlag, Berlin) 2000.

-The mathematics of smoothed Hankel functions that form **lmf**{: style="color: blue"} envelope functions are described in this paper:
+The mathematics of smoothed Hankel functions **lmf**{: style="color: blue"} uses functions are described in this paper:
 E. Bott, M. Methfessel, W. Krabs, and P. C. Schmid, _Nonsingular Hankel functions as a new basis for electronic structure calculations_,